 Soundproof a Basement Shop

-Two-pronged attack arrests both airborne and vibratory noise
+A two-pronged attack to noise reduction arrests both airborne and vibratory noise.

 Synopsis: The best route to noise reduction in basement workshops is twofold, but figuring out the best way to achieve it can be daunting.
 Mark Corke’s plan muffles both vibratory and airborne noise, and he offers handy, inexpensive tips along the way, such as installing rubber feet for his machines.
 He explains the importance of isolating the foundation, along with insulating the ceiling and air ducts.
 Directions on offsetting the drywall from the ceiling joists help as well.